DataDog/documentation/content/en/monitors/incident_management/incident_details.md

 3. When the notification was last updated
 4. The original author of the notification

-The Sent List will also display whether a notification was manually sent, or automatically sent by a Notification Rule.
-If the notification was automated, the rule that triggered the notification will be displayed.
+The Sent list also displays if a notification was manually or automatically sent by a notification rule.
+If the notification was automated, the rule that triggered the notification is displayed.

 ## Ready to try it out?